Calculates standardized Monte Carlo confidence intervals for free and defined parameters.

 The empirical sampling distribution

-of parameter estimates from the argument object
+of parameter estimates from the argument mc is standardized,

 that is, each randomly generated vector of parameters is standardized.